-Perhaps the most obvious form of damages is the cost of the tubal ligation.
-Since the purpose of the tubal ligation was to prevent future pregnancies, when a pregnancy does occur, that's a pretty clear indication that the patient didn't get what they were paying for, so most courts will allow recovery of the cost of the initial procedure plus any ancillary costs.
+Perhaps the most obvious form of damages is the cost of the tubal ligation procedure.
+Since the purpose of the procedure was to prevent future pregnancies, when a pregnancy does occur, that's a pretty clear indication that the patient didn't get what they were paying for.
+So, most courts will allow recovery of the cost of the initial procedure plus any ancillary costs.
 Alternatively, the patient may be able to recover the cost of a second tubal ligation.

 Cost to Terminate Pregnancy

 In some states, if the woman elects to terminate the pregnancy, the negligent doctor may be held liable for the cost of an abortion procedure.
 The choice of whether to abort the pregnancy, of course, remains at the discretion of the pregnant woman.

 If the woman carries the child to term, the negligent doctor will likely be liable for both the prenatal and postnatal medical expenses associated with the birth.
 The doctor will also likely be liable for any medical complications that arise during the process.

 Woman’s Reduced Abilities During Pregnancy

 Some states effectively consider the woman to be "disabled" during the pregnancy, and award damages accordingly.
 Courts commonly award damages for a person’s loss of quality of life after becoming disabled.
 States that award disability damages for wrongful pregnancies calculate damages the same way.
 They arrive at an appropriate dollar value to place on the reduced quality of life during the pregnancy and award the difference between that value and the value of the woman’s life had the pregnancy not occurred.